Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Experiment results and discussions

 Let $\eta$ and $\eta'$ denote the characteristic length of a drone in the reduced-scale testbed and in the realistic operational setting, respectively, and let $\bar{v}'$ denote the desired cruising speed in the realistic setting.
 Define the scaling factors for size and speed as $\delta_{\eta}:= \frac{\eta'}{\eta}$ and $\delta_{v}:= \frac{\bar{v}'}{\bar{v}}$.
 In our FD, density is measured in $\mathrm{veh}/\mathrm{m}^2$ and flow in $\mathrm{veh}/(\mathrm{m}\cdot\mathrm{s})$, so the scaled FD parameters can be expressed as

-In the experiments, the Crazyflie drone has a footprint of approximately $10\,\mathrm{cm}\times10\,\mathrm{cm}$, and thus we take $\eta = 10$~cm.
+In the experiments, the size of the Crazyflie drone is approximately $10\,\mathrm{cm}\times10\,\mathrm{cm}$, and thus we take $\eta = 10$~cm.
 Referring to the specifications of a representative large-scale UAM vehicle, the DJI FlyCart~100~\citep{DJI_FlyCart100_specs}, we set the realistic drone size to $\eta' = 2$~m and cruising speed $\bar{v}' = 10$~m/s.
-Using these parameters, the calibrated FD results in Table~\ref{tab:calibrate} are scaled to realistic UAM settings, as reported in Table~\ref{tab:scale}.
+Using these parameters, the calibrated FD results in Table~\ref{tab:FDdetails} are scaled to realistic UAM settings, as reported in Table~\ref{tab:scale}.
 Here, $\hat{h}'$ denotes the scaled safety spacing, with units of m.
 For ease of comparison with real-world data, all other FD parameters are converted to a km--h unit system.